apache/incubator-devlake-website/docs/Configuration/BitBucket.md

 - CI/CD: BitBucket Pipelines, BitBucket Deployments, etc.
 - Cross Domain: BitBucket accounts, etc.

-Please go to the `Blueprints` page and switch to advanced mode.
-See how to use advanced mode and JSON [examples](AdvancedMode.md).

 ### Step 3 - Adding Transformation Rules (Optional)

 ![image](https://user-images.githubusercontent.com/3294100/220338276-a67cd8cc-ea76-4cb2-bb7b-bba581d21d70.png)

-Without changing default transformation rules, you can still view the Metrics dashboard.
-However, if you want to view pre-built dashboards, the following transformation rules, especially "Issue Tracking" should be added.<br/>

-Each BitBucket repo has at most ONE set of transformation rules.
+Transforamtion for BitBucket is needed if you want to view metrics such as `Requirement Delivery Rate` in the pre-built dashboards.

 #### Issue Tracking

-- TODO: the issues with selected states can be recognized not start issues.
+- TODO: The issues that are planned but have not been worked on yet
-- IN-PROGRESS: The issues statuses that indicate an issue is work in progress.
+- IN-PROGRESS: The issues that are work-in-progress
-- DONE: The issue statuses that indicate an issue is completed.
+- DONE: The issue have have been completed
-- OTHER: Other issues statuses that can not be mapped to the above three statuses.
+- OTHER: Other issues statuses that do not belong to the three statuses above

 #### CI/CD

-This set of configurations is used for calculating [DORA metrics](../DORA.md).
+The CI/CD configuration for BitBucket is used for calculating [DORA metrics](../DORA.md).

 BitBucket has several key CI entities: `pipelines`, `pipeline steps`, and `deployments`.
 A Bitbucket pipeline contains several pipeline steps.
 Each pipeline step defined with a deployment key can be mapped to a BitBucket deployment.